Identify the hardware and software prerequisites for the Haptics SDK.

 Restart the editor for the changes to take effect.

-To see the plugin’s content in the Content Drawer, click the settings icon on the right top of Content Drawer and enable the Show Plugin Content checkbox.
+To see the plugin’s content in the Content Drawer, click the settings icon on the top right of the Content Drawer and enable the Show Plugin Content checkbox.
 If you installed the plugin into the engine, this checkbox is called Show Engine Content instead.

 Test the setup